Migrant arrests at the U.S. border rose to a 13-month high in September

 CBP officials acknowledged the recidivism rate now exceeds 50 percent in some urban areas.

-“Our recidivism has gone up dramatically, but it’s very geographically specific,” said Rodney Scott, chief of the Border Patrol, who described the trend as an acceptable trade-off to an enforcement-and-prosecution model that would potentially expose more people to covid-19, the disease caused by the novel coronavirus.
+“Our recidivism has gone up dramatically, but it’s very geographically specific,” said Rodney Scott, chief of the Border Patrol, who described the trend as an acceptable trade-off to an enforcement-and-prosecution model that would potentially expose more people to the novel coronavirus.
 “We’re returning people very, very quickly, but our ability and willingness, if you will, to prosecute people, to have a consequence to the illegal activity of crossing the border, has been reduced.”

-Scott said the approach, which aims to avoid the risk of having courts, prisons and detention centers affected by potential covid-19 outbreaks, assumes a little more risk in the area of people who are turned away potentially trying to come back.
+Scott said the approach — which aims to avoid the risk of having courts, prisons and detention centers affected by potential coronavirus outbreaks — assumes a little more risk in the area of people who are turned away potentially trying to come back.

 Andrew Meehan, who served as spokesman for CBP and the Department of Homeland Security until last year, said the increase in apprehensions was another sign that migration trends are often driven by deficiencies in U.S. enforcement and push factors such as poverty and violence.

 “The consequence of those gaps are increased recidivism rates, and more dangerous and expensive methods of human smuggling, such as tractor trailers or traversing through more isolated, remote parts of the border,” Meehan said.
-“A holistic approach to border security with Congressional action that extends beyond the U.S. border and includes regional partnerships with Mexico and Central America is what’s required.”
+“A holistic approach to border security with congressional action that extends beyond the U.S. border and includes regional partnerships with Mexico and Central America is what’s required.”

 Morgan defended the administration’s “expulsion” policy, which suspends normal immigration proceedings and the chance for migrants seeking humanitarian protections to access U.S. courts.